sidek/obsidian-zhongwen-reader/README.md

 - Save a word from the hover popup using the command palette.
 - Open the 📘 Sidebar View to browse words in the current note.
 - Use the palette to Export Vocab to Flashcards or toggle HSK highlights.
+- For Anki export, use the palette to Export Vocab to CSV.
+Anki can import this CSV file with field separator set to semicolon.

 # ⚙️ Settings
 - Save Sentence: Automatically capture the sentence where the word appears.